STUDY

 Non-separable Phrasal Verbs

-These are the phrasal verbs whose words cannot be separated for using them at different places in a sentence.
-Its verb and preposition cannot be separated.
-They generally remain together.
+Non-separable or Inseparable phrasal verbs are those whose parts cannot be separated in a sentence.
+The verb and preposition/adverb remain together.

-See the following examples.
-The meaning of some phrasal verbs in the following examples are as follows: (break into: to enter forcibly), (check in: to arrive at the hotel or airport and inform them that you have arrive), (check out: to pay bill and leave a hotel), and (come across: to find something, particularly by chance).
+Examples of inseparable phrasal verbs along with their meanings are: (break into: to enter forcibly), (check in: to arrive at a hotel or airport and register), (check out: to pay the bill and leave a hotel), and (come across: to find something by chance).

 • You should stay away from bad friends.